 Data centers rely on power for nearly everything.
 Losing utility power, malfunctioning hardware or an end-of-life replacement can result in thousands or even millions of dollars lost per hour.
-It’s why backup power is crucial in overall data center design.
+These risks are why backup power is crucial in overall data center design.

 What are a data center’s redundant power supplies?
 These infrastructure units include uninterruptible power supply (UPS) systems, standby generators and power distribution components like switchboards and lines.
-Because each part is vital in delivering essential power to the data center, having one or multiple duplicates of equipment can maximize availability.
+Because each part is vital in delivering essential power to the data center, having one or multiple equipment duplicates can maximize availability.

-- 2N redundancy: 2N design keeps an entirely separate system capable of handling all of the data center’s power needs.
-These will often be two mirrored, identical systems but may also comprise different equipment makes and models.
+2N design keeps a separate system capable of handling a data center’s entire power needs.
+For example, a data center may install five spare UPS units if its system requires five primary units to function at full capacity, creating a system architecture with ten units total.
+A 2N model often features two mirrored, identical systems but may also comprise different equipment makes and models.
 This configuration results in a 100% required capacity and 100% stranded capacity.

-Note that these same formulas above can serve as data cooling system configurations as well.
+Note that these same formulas above can also serve as data cooling system configurations.

 How to Choose a Data Center Power Redundancy Configuration

 You may assume that having more backup systems is better by default.
 Instead, the redundancy level you need depends on multiple factors such as:

 - Budget: Consider how much your company can afford to spend on a backup system and the cost of downtime if your units malfunction or lose power.

 - Business goals: A growing business requires dependable system operation.
 It’s important to implement a high-level redundancy model if you plan to expand your operations significantly.